robaho/jnatsd/readme.md

 The original is written is Go.

 Use tag 1.0, master is flux with move to async IO - SSL channels are not supported.
+The code has gone through several iterations in order to increase performance.
+The latest uses asynchronous IO for better CPU utilitization with multiple clients.

 **Recent Changes**